Are Language Models Worse than Humans at Following Prompts? It's Complicated: Results

-\autoref{fig:zero-shot-humanvsmodels} shows the zero-shot performance of humans compared to that of instruction-tuned models.
-The performance of T0++ and Flan-T5 by themselves is consistent with the model performance reported by W\&P. We see that models show very different patterns from that of humans when given misleading prompts.
-Models often appear to behave as though they have been instructed to do NLI even though they are instructed to do some other surface tasks (leading to high accuracy when measured against the NLI task), whereas humans perform the surface task specified by the instruction (leading to low accuracy when measured against the NLI task).
-For example, when given a misleading instruction (e.g., paraphrasing identification as opposed to NLI) \prompt{\prem Does that have the same meaning as "\hypo"?}, humans do indeed perform the paraphrasing task and thus receive a score of 0 on NLI, whereas T0 and Flan-T5 do not quite follow the paraphrasing instruction and still perform NLI, receiving an NLI score of 1 and 0.6 respectively.
+\autoref{fig:zero-shot-humanvsmodels} show the zero-shot performance of humans compared to that of instruction-tuned models.
+The overall performance of T0++, Flan-T5 and GPTs by themselves is consistent with the model performance reported by W\&P. But, with the exception of GPT-4, models show very different patterns from that of humans when given misleading prompts.
+As expected, when humans are explicitly asked to do a task other than NLI (e.g., sentiment analysis, grammaticality), they tend to do the specified task (leading to low accuracy when measured against the NLI task).
+In contrast, models often appear to behave as though they have been instructed to do NLI even though they are instructed to do some other surface tasks (leading to high accuracy when measured against the NLI task).
+For example, when given a misleading instruction (e.g., paraphrasing identification as opposed to NLI) \prompt{\prem Does that have the same meaning as "\hypo"?}, humans do indeed perform the paraphrasing task and thus receive a score of 0 on NLI, whereas models tend towards performing NLI, with T0++\,/\,GPT-4 receiving an NLI score of 1 and Flan-T5\,/\,GPT-3.5 a score of 0.6.
 (Full results on all prompts in \S\ref{sec:zsperprompt}.)
-This pattern confirms W\&P's assumption\autoref{eq:a1} that models perform too well on misleading prompts, i.e., they perform better than humans would under similar conditions.
+This pattern confirms W\&P's assumption\autoref{eq:a1} that models perform `too well' on misleading prompts, i.e., better than humans would under similar conditions.

 However, when we consider assumption\autoref{eq:a2} (instructive > irrelevant), we see a different story.
-When given irrelevant instructions, we see that models and humans exhibit similar patterns.
+When given irrelevant instructions, we see that all models and humans exhibit similar patterns.
 In fact, humans show far less variance than models in performing the NLI task when the instructions are irrelevant, suggesting that humans are more likely to perform NLI as some kind of “default” task absent of useful instructions.
-For example, given the irrelevant instruction \prompt{\prem Inflections are annoying and thank god that Middle English got rid of most of them. \hypo} Humans, T0++, and Flan-T5 all score similarly at 0.79, 0.83, and 0.83, respectively (\S\ref{sec:zsperprompt}). \looseness=-1
+For example, given the irrelevant instruction \prompt{\prem Inflections are annoying and thank god that Middle English got rid of most of them. \hypo} Humans, T0++, Flan-T5, GPT-3.5 and GPT-4 all score similarly at 0.79, 0.83, 0.83, 0.67 and 0.75 respectively (\S\ref{sec:zsperprompt}). \looseness=-1